List of foreign electoral interventions: 1973 election (by Soviet Union)

 The Soviet Union covertly funded the Communist Party of Denmark in the 1973 elections.

 1975 election (by Soviet Union)

 The Soviet Union covertly funded the Communist Party of Denmark in the 1975 elections.

 Dominican Republic

 1966 election (by United States)

 According to documents provided by the State Department Office of the Historian, the US government supported the campaign of Joaquin Balaguer.
 The government planned to support him "in such a way that United States sponsorship cannot be proven in any way."
 Methods of supporting Balaguer include financial assistance, advice, media, information and classified forms of assistance.

+Ecuador

+2013 election (by Venezuela)

+In 2021, investigations revealed that funds allegedly linked to Alex Saab, a businessman associated with the Venezuelan government, were funneled into Rafael Correa's 2013 presidential campaign.
+The funds were reportedly transferred through a network of companies and bank accounts, with the money originating from Venezuela.
+These revelations suggested a form of foreign interference in Ecuador’s elections, as the Venezuelan regime was accused of supporting Correa financially to influence the electoral outcome.
+Although these allegations emerged after the election, they highlighted potential external influence in the political process.

 El Salvador

 1984 election (by United States)

 According to an article from The Washington Post, the US used diplomatic pressure, media support and covert funding to support the campaign of Jose Napoleon Duarte.

+2004 election (by United States)

+The U.S. government under George W. Bush interfered in the elections by threatening a deterioration of the bilateral relations in case of a victory by FMLN's candidate Schafik Handal.
+Bush's Assistant Secretary of State for Western Hemisphere Affairs, Otto Reich, stated that the U.S. government was "concerned about the impact that an FMLN victory could have on the commercial, economic, and migration-related relations of the U.S. with El Salvador."

 Finland

 1956 election (by Soviet Union)

 The Soviet Union overtly supported the electoral campaign of Urho Kekkonen in the 1956 elections.